Skip to main content

 4. TRUE

-This page titled 1.30: How to Study STEM (Science, Technology, Engineering, and Math) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Gokhan Hacisalihoglu (Florida State Open Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.30: How to Study STEM (Science, Technology, Engineering, and Math) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Gokhan Hacisalihoglu (Florida State Open Publishing) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?